 - White paint spray

-- You could also use sandpaper or varnish to give it a rustic look
+- You could also use sandpaper or varnish to give it a rustic or distressed look

-IMPORTANT: If the spray paint you are using is not safe-food, make sure that the food doesn’t come in direct contact with the paint in the tray, instead place all food items in containers.
+IMPORTANT: If the spray paint you are using is not food safe, make sure that the food doesn’t come in direct contact with the paint in the tray, instead place all food items in containers.
 Alternatively, you could place cardboard or something similar between the tray and the food.

-2. Then, add glue to the middle of the pan and glue the salt shaker.
+2. Then, add glue to the middle of the bottom tray and glue the salt shaker or candle holder.

-3. Now, add glue to the top of the salt shaker and place the next tray on top.
+3. Now, add glue to the top of the salt shaker and place the next cake pan on top.

 4. Keep doing the same until you have stuck all the trays and holders, finishing with the top tray.

 5. This is how it looks once you have finished gluing your DIY tiered tray.
 I have done it with 4 trays, but you can do only 2 or 3, depending on your particular taste.